ausnimbus/s2i-php/README.md

 * **PHPFPMD_MAX_CHILDREN**
   * The PHPFPMD_MAX_CHILDREN directive sets the limit of the number of simultaneous PHP-fpm workers that should run.
-    * Default: `TOTAL_MEMORY / 64MB`.
-The 64MB is an average size of a single PHP-fpm process.
+    * Default: `TOTAL_MEMORY / 128MB`.
+The 128MB is the default php max memory limit

 You can use a custom composer repository mirror URL to download packages instead of the default 'packagist.org':